 :<server> 734 <nick> <limit> <targets> :Monitor list is full.

 This numeric is used to indicate to a client that their monitor list is

 full, so the command failed.
 The

 targets a client may have in their list, the

 list of targets, as the client sent them, that cannot be added.

-Software supporting Monitor: Charybdis, ChatIRCd, IRCCloud Teams, InspIRCd, Oragono, txircd, AdiIRC, Colloquy, HexChat, IceChat, mIRC, Mozilla Thunderbird, Textual, WeeChat, IRCCloud, Palaver, IRCCloud (as Server), Limnoria, BitBot, Communi, girc, Kitteh IRC Client Library, pydle, Rust irc, Warren
+Software supporting Monitor: IRCCloud Teams, ircd-hybrid, InspIRCd, Oragono, txircd, Solanum, AdiIRC, Ambassador, Colloquy, HexChat, IceChat, mIRC, Mozilla Thunderbird, Textual, WeeChat, IRCCloud, CoreIRC, Palaver, IRCCloud (as Server), pounce (as Server), pounce (as Client), Limnoria, BitBot, Communi, girc, ircrobots, Kitteh IRC Client Library, pydle, Rust irc, Warren